EVE-Tools/static-data/README.md

 This service for [Element43](https://element-43.com) handles all (bulk) requests for static data we currently cannot do via [ESI](https://esi.tech.ccp.is/latest/).
 At the moment this is restricted to serving uniform location data regarding structures/stations, solar systems, constellations and regions, acting as a kind of best-effort (more on that later) caching proxy for external APIs.
 Typical requests query around 1,000 locations.
 Location data is fetched from multiple sources, cached in-memory and persisted to disk.
 This prevents unnecessary requests to external APIs.
 Depending on the location's ID, different sources and cache exiprations are used:

-1. Stations, Solar Systems, Constellations, Regions: CREST, 24h expiry
+1. Stations, Solar Systems, Constellations, Regions: ESI, 24h expiry
-2. Conquerable Stations: CREST, 1h expiry
+2. Conquerable Stations: ESI, 1h expiry
 3. Structures (citadels...): [3rd Party API](https://stop.hammerti.me.uk/citadelhunt/getstarted), fetched in bulk every hour

 Items are not deleted on expiry as the APIs can be flaky or down for extended periods of time.
 In case a queried entry is expired the proxy tries to retrieve location info for the entry.
 If the backing API is down, the expired entry is served as a fallback.